Minsaengdan incident: Purges

 One of the pro-Japanese organizations created following the invasion of Manchuria was Minsaengdan (People's Livelihood Corps), formed in February 1932 by Korean migrants to Manchuria.
 The group petitioned for Japanese authorities for a measure of self-rule in Kando (under Japanese auspices) and sought protection from both communist and Chinese authorities.
 Ultimately the group never received the aid it requested from Japan and dissolved in October 1932 following assault from the communists.

 Nonetheless, suspicions of Minsaengdan activity persisted.
 Subsequent Japanese interventions and scores of arrests sparked fears of infiltration by the Minsaengdan.
-Thus, the CPC in Manchuria had become suspicious that any Korean could secretly be a member of the pro-Japanese and anti-communist group.
+Thus, the CCP in Manchuria had become suspicious that any Korean could secretly be a member of the pro-Japanese and anti-communist group.
 Japanese authorities had also successfully manipulated class and ethnic antagonisms, further undermining the anti-Japanese coalition of Chinese and Koreans.

-A series of purges resulted: over 1,000 Koreans were expelled from the Communist Party of China, including Kim Il Sung (who was arrested in late 1933 and exonerated in early 1934), and 500 were killed.
-In early 1932, the eastern Manchuria branch of the CPC launched an anti-Minsaengdan campaign of mass riots, arsons, and assassinations.
+A series of purges resulted: over 1,000 Koreans were expelled from the CCP, including Kim Il Sung (who was arrested in late 1933 and exonerated in early 1934), and 500 were killed.
+In early 1932, the eastern Manchuria branch of the CCP launched an anti-Minsaengdan campaign of mass riots, arsons, and assassinations.
 To prove their loyalty, Korean communists pursued suspected collaborators with a particular vengeance.
 But as suspicion grew, any association with someone accused of having Minsaengdan ties came under attack, including Korean communists.
-By late 1932, the Chinese leaders of the CPC's eastern Manchuria branch began to interrogate, torture, and execute rank-and-file party members with such ties (the majority of whom were Korean).
+By late 1932, the Chinese leaders of the CCP's eastern Manchuria branch began to interrogate, torture, and execute rank-and-file party members with such ties (the majority of whom were Korean).
 Even advocating for Korean independence could be viewed as siding with reactionary organizations like the Minsaengdan.

 Ultimately, the purge devastated the Kando region as a base of operations for opposing the Japanese.
 The purges killed more Korean revolutionaries and supporters than the extermination campaign waged by Japanese troops against the communists.

 During the purges of the Minsaengdan incident, Kim Il Sung sezied and burned the suspect files of the Purge Committee.
 Kim's memoirs - and those of the guerillas who fought alongside him - cite Kim's seizing and burning the suspect files of the Purge Committee as key to solidifying his leadership.
 After the destruction of the suspect files and the rehabilitation of suspects, those who had fled the purge rallied around Kim.